TaiInnovations/Tai-Extension/README.md

 ## Notes

-- Keep your API Key secure
+- Keep your API Keys secure
+- You only need to configure the API Key for the model type you want to use
 - Ensure stable internet connection
 - If issues occur, try refreshing or reloading the extension